gerohuels/drone-field-analysis/README.md

 The list below highlights the technical capabilities implemented by the application.

 - Extracts one frame per second from the video, pairing each frame with GPS data from the subtitle file.
-- Runs object detection with the OpenAI GPT-4o model, returning bounding box coordinates for each finding.
+- Runs object detection with a local LLM via LangChain, returning bounding box coordinates for each finding.
 - Draws bounding boxes on the saved frames using OpenCV for easy visual confirmation.
 - Stores all metadata in a pandas DataFrame and writes a `results.csv` file for further analysis.
 - Processes frames in a background thread to keep the Tkinter interface responsive.